honglaklee/convDBN/README.md

 2. Natural images from Olshausen's sparse net webpage: http://redwood.berkeley.edu/bruno/sparsenet/

-If you use these datasets, you should cite these papers.
+If you use these datasets in your work, you should cite the above data sources.